Krakob/LogManager/readme.md

 # Spiral Knights guild log manager
 The log manager is a script which provides tools for managing Spiral Knights guild logs in various ways.
-The script is also usable as a module in other scripts.
+The script is also usable as a module in other scripts (hopefully).

 ## Planned features
 * Log to Excel